What are Hardware Security Modules (HSMs)?

 Because this module is for all intents and purposes inaccessible outside the computer ecosystem, that ecosystem can trust the keys and other cryptographic information it receives from the root of trust module to be authentic and authorized.
 This is particularly important as the Internet of Things (IoT) proliferates, because to avoid being hacked, components of computing ecosystems need a way to determine information they receive is authentic.
 The RoT safeguards the security of data and applications and helps to build trust in the overall ecosystem.

-RoT is a critical component of public key infrastructures (PKIs) to generate and protect root and certificate authority keys; code signing to ensure software remains secure, unaltered and authentic; and creating digital certificates for credentialing and authenticating proprietary electronic devices for IoT applications and other network deployments.
+RoT is a critical component of public key infrastructures (PKIs) to generate and protect root and certificate authority keys; code signing to ensure software remains secure, unaltered and authentic; and creating digital certificates and machine identities for credentialing and authenticating proprietary electronic devices for IoT applications and other network deployments.

 What is random number generation?

 When the source of entropy for a random number generator is derived from software-based measurements, it cannot be guaranteed that the entropy will not be predictable, or able to be influenced.
-An HSM uses a hardware-based source of entropy for its RNG, that has been verified to provide a good source of entropy in all normal operating conditions.
+An HSM uses a hardware-based source of entropy for its RNG that has been verified to provide a good source of entropy in all normal operating conditions.
+This is important for use cases like BYOK (Bring Your Own Key), which allows users to create and manage keys that they upload to cloud service providers.